Helenous/Microbit_Avoid_Obstacle_Robot/README.md

 The simplest way to make the motors move is to set one pin to HIGH (1)and the the other pin to LOW(0) (to move full speed forwards).
 We do this by sending power to the respective GPIO pins using write_digital.

-In Python, move left motor Forwards:
+To make the make the left motor forwards,we will write in Python:
 > pin0.write_digital(1)
 > pin16.write_digital(0)